tplobo/restore-spaces/README.md

 - Check functionalities if/when space IDs change with space deletion/creation.
 - Add a workaround to deal with the phantom dashboard space (_vide_ **Known Issues**).
+- Fix restore for windows that have empty title.
+- Fix restore for a list of spaces that has their order changed, by using a `space_map` variable to store the order of space IDs.
+- Fix restore for windows that changed their ID after app restart (_vide_ **Known Issues**).

 Current features under development; any help is appreciated:

 - Add a `notifyUser` call if `gotoSpace` fails due too short pause setting.
-- Fix restore for windows that have empty title.
-- Fix restore for windows that changed their ID after app restart (_vide_ **Known Issues**).
+- Add better logging to produce debugging reports.
 - Fix restore for two windows in Fullscreen, Tile left and Tile right, which current does not work (afaik, cannot be implemented).
 - Ensure save/apply do not consider hidden windows.